Secretprojectrevolution: Background

 In late 2012, Madonna and Steven Klein were due to work together on a photo shoot for the promotional campaign of shoes and lingerie she had designed as part of her Truth or Dare collection.
-However, her products were met with unfavorable reception from the distributing company as being too provocative, what led to cancellation of the whole project.
-Instead, Madonna decided to use the set for filming the project with Klein and her dancers, using own-designed lingerie.
-The work began in Buenos Aires, Argentina in mid-December 2012, during Madonna's break between performances in the country.
-In the course of following weeks, the singer started to write the narration and more footage was produced.
+However, her products were met with unfavorable reception from the distributing company as being too provocative, which led to the cancellation of the whole project.
+Instead, Madonna decided to use the set for filming the project with Klein and her dancers, using her own-designed lingerie.
+The work began in Buenos Aires, Argentina, in mid-December 2012, during Madonna's break between performances in the country.
+Over the following weeks, the singer started writing the narration, and more footage was produced.

-The film was her artistic response to a series of social and political events which took place around the world while she was performing The MDNA Tour in the second half of 2012.
+The film was her artistic response to a series of social and political events which took place around the world while she was performing the MDNA Tour in the second half of 2012.
 These events included, among others, the threat of Israel striking Iran, the imprisonment of Yulia Tymoshenko in Ukraine and Pussy Riot in Russia, gay rights violations, presidential election in the United States and the attempted assassination of Malala Yousafzai.
-One of the scenes was inspired by the film The Night Porter, while another was inspired by the scene in the film noir Caged in which Eleanor Parker is jailed.
+One of the scenes was inspired by the film The Night Porter, while the scene inspired another in the film noir Caged, in which Eleanor Parker is jailed.
 Madonna has described secretprojectrevolution as one of the most important things she has ever done.

 Development

-On December 14, 2012, a picture taken on the set of the project surfaced online, sparking rumors that Madonna was allegedly working on her next music video, which many fans thought would be "Gang Bang".
-On December 19, Steven Klein first referred to the film as "#secretproject" on Twitter, what would serve as its official name.
+On December 14, 2012, a picture taken on the set of the project surfaced online, sparking rumors that Madonna was allegedly working on her next music video, which many fans thought would be "Gang Bang."
+On December 19, Steven Klein first referred to the film as "#secretproject" on Twitter, which would serve as its official name.
 Later that month, he contacted the likes of Rihanna, Lady Gaga, Cher, Dita Von Teese, and Naomi Campbell on Twitter, inviting them to participate in the project.
-A picture saying "From Madonna to Rihanna 2 of 3" would emerge at the beginning of 2013, followed by a photograph of Naomi Campbell and Kate Moss, with a caption associating them with the project.
-More pictures from the set surfaced online, and Madonna started to post stills from the film and related pictures on Instagram in March 2013, attributed with a hashtag #secretproject, later modified to #secretprojectrevolution.
+A picture captioned "From Madonna to Rihanna 2 of 3" would emerge at the beginning of 2013, followed by a photograph of Naomi Campbell and Kate Moss, with a caption associating them with the project.
+More pictures from the set surfaced online, and Madonna began posting stills from the film and related pictures on Instagram in March 2013, attributed to a hashtag #secretproject, which was later modified to #secretprojectrevolution.

-On March 20, Klein published first trailer of the film.
-In July, rumors started circulating that the project is actually a launch of the new clothing line, designed by Madonna's then-partner Brahim Zaibat.
+On March 20, Klein published the first trailer of the film.
+In July, rumors began circulating that the project was the launch of a new clothing line, designed by Madonna's then-partner Brahim Zaibat.